Skip to main content

 Handling Rendering Constraints and Protocol Compliance

 Email clients enforce strict CSS support matrices, requiring automation scripts to filter unsupported properties before deployment.
-Advanced inlining protocols now include automated media query extraction, ensuring responsive breakpoints remain intact in <style> blocks rather than being incorrectly flattened into inline attributes.
+Advanced inlining protocols include automated media query preservation, ensuring responsive breakpoints remain intact in <style> blocks rather than being incorrectly flattened into inline attributes.
+The exact juice configuration and the gotchas that cause queries to disappear are covered in preserving media queries when inlining with Juice.

 Dark mode compatibility requires careful handling of color inversion and background overrides.
 Automated pipelines can inject prefers-color-scheme media queries alongside explicit data-theme attributes, streamlining the implementation of Dark Mode Email CSS without manual template duplication.